 “I have stayed with my husband despite my affairs”: The story of Sheryl

-Sheryl is an attractive and an extremely talented woman in her late forties.
-She is married to a handsome, intelligent man in his early sixties.
+Sheryl is an attractive and extremely talented woman in her late 40s.
+She is married to a handsome, intelligent man in his early 60s.
 They both love and respect each other, though their mutual passion has never been very high.
-She had a few extramarital affairs; her husband had not.
+She has had a few extramarital affairs; her husband has not.
 When he became aware of her affairs, he considered divorce and finally decided against it and began having affairs of his own.
 In addition to their mutual togetherness, each of them has a separate little world of their own.
-Some aspects of this world are sexual and others are emotional.
+Some aspects of this world are sexual, and others are emotional.
 They seem to derive more satisfaction from their marriage now than they did before.

 “I chose an older and less passionate man”: The story of Ariel

-Ariel, a married woman in her fifties, was faced at the age of 27 with a decision that demanded a romantic compromise: Whether to marry a young man who she loved passionately or to marry a divorced 50 year old who she respected and loved, but not passionately.
-She chose the older person as she thought that he would be better able to bring out the best in her and help her to realize her potential.
+Ariel, a married woman in her 50s, was faced at the age of 27 with a decision that demanded a romantic compromise: Whether to marry a young man whom she loved passionately or to marry a divorced 50-year-old whom she respected and loved, but not passionately.
+She chose the older person, as she thought that he would be better able to bring out the best in her and help her to realize her potential.
 When she looks back on her life, she has no regrets—time has only deepened her love for her husband.
-Ariel says that she has never believed in Romantic Ideology, as she has never liked illusions or fantasies.
+Ariel says that she has never believed in romantic ideology, as she has never liked illusions or fantasies.
 She places particular importance on her personal space and freedom.
 In all the places they have lived, she has had a separate bedroom and an office of her own.
-They have mostly lived apart, but they speak on the phone several times a day and when they meet on weekends, they take great pleasure in their time together.
+They have mostly lived apart, but they speak on the phone several times a day, and when they meet on weekends, they take great pleasure in their time together.
 Despite Ariel’s enjoyment of her private space, she never uses it for sexual affairs; she explains this by saying, “I am too puritan.”
-Moreover Ariel cares for her husband deeply and feels very committed to him.
+Moreover, Ariel cares for her husband deeply and feels very committed to him.
 Ariel, like other more rational people, believes that love is so much more than intense passion, which often lessens in intensity as time goes by; for such people, love is something more profound that should last for a long time.

 Comparing the different roads

 The above four roads express possible options you have if you want to be with the one you love, despite the lack of passion in some area of your life.
-There is of course also the chance, which is not discussed here, of finding great profound love and passion right from start and maintaining it throughout the relationship.
+There is, of course, also the chance, which is not discussed here, of finding great, profound love and passion right from the start and maintaining it throughout the relationship.